How to Get Rid of Sugar Ants

 Does Killing Ants Attract More of Them?

 Believe it or not, this is an incredibly important question.
 Some sugar ant species have the usual colonies with one queen.
-The good news with sugar ants is that you can kill to your heart’s content with no consequences.
+The good news with these sugar ants is that you can kill to your heart’s content with no consequences.

 But many others, such as Argentine ants, live in societies with multiple queens and satellite colonies.
-When a number of ants are killed, it sends the remaining workers into a panic, putting the entire colony on high alert.
+When a number of ants are suddenly killed, it sends the remaining workers into a panic, putting the entire colony on high alert.
+The queens then begin laying eggs at a faster rate, causing a population explosion.
+As a result, stomping on a few ants will indeed attract more.

 How to Keep Sugar Ants Away